Ness Glen Walk

 The map below shows the Ness Glen walking route and the hiking route onto Glessel Hill, and to the other hills.

-The route to Glessel Hill, over to the Observatory, then back up Ness Glen is also popular taking under 2 hours.
+The route to Glessel Hill, over to the Fort, then back up Ness Glen is also popular taking under 2 hours.
 The other hills can extend the walk to about half a day.

 For information on other hills/mountains and attractions around Loch Doon, visit the Loch Doon Page.